GlaszArt

 The Spring Mountains National Recreation Area is part of the Humboldt-Toiyabe National Forest.
-This area is better known to locals as the Mount Charleston Wilderness Area and located thirty-five miles northwest of downtown Las Vegas, Nevada.
+This area is better known to locals as the Mount Charleston Wilderness Area and is located thirty-five miles northwest of downtown Las Vegas, Nevada.
 In forty-five minutes, visitors can escape to the mountains and enjoy cooler weather and panoramic views that provide a quick getaway from the city.
-This recreation area is three thousand and sixteen acres and consist of diverse and beautiful snow-capped mountain peaks that are surrounded by desert.
+This recreation area is three thousand and sixteen acres and consists of diverse and beautiful snow-capped mountain peaks that are surrounded by desert.
 The area is open year-round and visitors can expect to see an array of diverse wildlife and vegetation.
-The area is quite popular during the summer months, because temperatures tend to be significantly cooler due to the higher elevations in the mountains.
-The scenery provides a nice and relaxing place for a casual drive, hiking, picnicking, wildlife viewing and photography.
-There are many other things to do at Mount Charleston for the more adventurous individual as well, such as horseback riding, rock climbing and other snow-oriented activities such as skiing, snowboarding and snowshoeing.
+The area is quite popular during the summer months because temperatures tend to be significantly cooler due to the higher elevations in the mountains.
+The scenery provides a nice and relaxing place for a casual drive, hiking, picnicking, wildlife viewing, and photography.
+There are many other things to do at Mount Charleston for the more adventurous individual as well, such as horseback riding, rock climbing, and other snow-oriented activities such as skiing, snowboarding, and snowshoeing.

 Mount Charleston Scenic Drive